Our Foundation in Nursing Can Build Your Future.

 We’ve spent over 80 years serving as a pioneer in nursing education:

-- First university in the nation to offer an online Ph.D. in Nursing (1997)
+- The first university in the nation to offer an online Ph.D. in Nursing (1997)

-- First university in Pennsylvania to grant a BSN degree (1937)
+- The first university in Pennsylvania to grant a BSN degree (1937)

 Today, our school is recognized by the National League for Nursing as a Center of Excellence, and our nursing degree programs are consistently ranked among the nation’s best by U.S. News & World Report.

 Duquesne University is accredited by the Middle States Commission on Higher Education (MSCHE) — an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

 The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and the post-graduate APRN certificate program at Duquesne University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The School is also a member of the American Association of Colleges of Nursing and the National League for Nursing.